SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 # Quick Start
 ---
 1) Clone the project and open the root directory in VS Code.
+2) Make an adjustment to freeRTOS Maximum priority [README_RTOS Document](./README_RTOS.md)
-2) Run the ESP-IDF SDK Configuration Editor (menuconfig)
+3) Run the ESP-IDF SDK Configuration Editor (menuconfig)
     >A. Select the correct GPIO output pin under **WS2812 RGB LED**
     >B. Apply the correct SSID and Password for your Wifi connection under **Wifi STA Manual Settings**
     >C. Set your time zone under **Simple Network Time Protocol Settings**
             (there is a link in the source code to help find your correct time zone on the web.)

-3) Set your COM port and flash method (UART) and you should be ready to go.
+4) Set your COM port and flash method (UART) and you should be ready to go.
-4) Compile, Flash, and Monitor.
+5) Compile, Flash, and Monitor.
 Apply input through GPIO0 push button switch as needed.
-5) NOTE: Test software can be swapped into system_gpio.cpp source file so that the switch (GPIO0) can make various command calls.
+6) NOTE: Test software can be swapped into system_gpio.cpp source file so that the switch (GPIO0) can make various command calls.

 # Telling the Story
 Software documentation doesn't exactly lend itself well to telling a chronological story.
 Instead we will use software engineering concepts to present viewpoints which should deliver not only how the software functions, but also why the software is developed the way that it is.
 The topics will be presented through **Abstractions**, **Block Diagrams**, **Flowcharts**, **Sequence Diagrams**, and **State Transition Diagrams**.
 With all these different perspectives, you should be able to key in on the understanding in the way that registers with you best.